Having teamed up in 1986, Coore and Crenshaw have an impressive golf design resume.

 Tom Doak was designing the Blue course at Stremsong Resort at the same time as Coore and Crenshaw were doing the Red.
 The latter is tighter with more water hazards coming into play despite being around the periphery of the property.

-Other notable mentions: Austin Golf Club, Colorado, Maidstone, Medoc (Chateaux), Prairie Dunes, Old Sandwich, Old Town, Sand Valley, Yokohama (West)
+Other notable mentions: Austin Golf Club, Colorado, Dormie Club, Maidstone, Medoc (Chateaux), Prairie Dunes, Old Sandwich, Old Town, Ozarks National, Sand Valley, Trinity Forest, Yokohama (West)

 Don’t forget to follow Golf Monthly on Facebook, Twitter and Instagram.